BHSAI/immstat2/README.md

 # immstat2
-R scripts used in the study, Evidence of interaction between humoral immunity and drug half-life in determining treatment outcome for artemisinin combination therapy in a therapeutic efficacy study conducted in high transmission setting of western Kenya.
+R scripts used in the study, Age-Dependent Antibody Profiles to Plasmodium Antigens are Differentially Associated with Two Artemisinin Combination Therapy Outcomes in High Transmission Setting.